 4. CLOTHING (to be worn or carried)

-***Please note the rules regarding clothing have been altered this year.***
+***Please note the rules regarding clothing were altered in 2017.***

 ***In particular pay attention to changes to Rules 4c and 4e***